saicharanyadavalli/scraping_trending_repos/README.md

 This Python script scrapes the top 5 trending repositories from GitHub Trending and saves the ranking, repository name, and link into a CSV file.
 It uses the requests library to fetch HTML and BeautifulSoup to parse the content.
 The output file is timestamped with the current date and time in the format dd-mm-yyyy_HHMMSS and saved in the same directory.
 This tool is helpful for quickly tracking what’s popular on GitHub at any moment.

 ## 🧠 Approach

-Import Required Libraries
+1. **Import Required Libraries**
    The script uses the following libraries:

-requests for sending HTTP requests
+   - `requests` for sending HTTP requests

-BeautifulSoup from bs4 for parsing the HTML content
+   - `BeautifulSoup` from `bs4` for parsing the HTML content

-csv to write the scraped data into a CSV file
+   - `csv` to write the scraped data into a CSV file

-datetime to generate a timestamp for the output file name
+   - `datetime` to generate a timestamp for the output file name

-Fetch the GitHub Trending Page
+2. **Fetch the GitHub Trending Page**
-The script sends a GET request to https://github.com/trending to retrieve the current list of trending repositories.
+   The script sends a GET request to [https://github.com/trending](https://github.com/trending) to retrieve the current list of trending repositories.

-Parse HTML Content
+3. **Parse HTML Content**
-The fetched HTML content is parsed using BeautifulSoup with the lxml parser.
-The script searches for all <article> tags with the class "Box-row", each representing one trending repository.
+   The fetched HTML is parsed using `BeautifulSoup` with the `lxml` parser.
+   The script searches for all `<article>` tags with the class `"Box-row"`, each representing a trending repository.

-Extract Repository Data
+4. **Extract Repository Data**
    From each article block, the script extracts:

-The <a> tag inside the <h2> tag with class "h3 lh-condensed"
+   - The `<a>` tag inside an `<h2>` tag with class `"h3 lh-condensed"`

-The href attribute, which contains the repository path (e.g., /DrKLO/Telegram)
+   - The `href` attribute, which contains the path to the repository (e.g., `/DrKLO/Telegram`)

-A full GitHub URL is built by prepending https://github.com
+   - A full GitHub URL is built by prepending `https://github.com`

-The repository name is cleaned by stripping slashes
+   - The repository name is cleaned by removing slashes

-Generate a Timestamped Filename
+5. **Generate a Timestamped Filename**
-A filename is created using the current date and time in the format dd-mm-yyyy_HHMMSS, ensuring uniqueness and traceability.
+   A filename is created using the current date and time in the format `dd-mm-yyyy_HHMMSS`, ensuring uniqueness and traceability.

-Write Data to CSV
+6. **Write Data to CSV**
-The script writes the data to a CSV file with columns: ranking, repository name, and link.
+   The script writes data into a CSV file with the columns: `ranking`, `repository name`, and `link`.
 Only the top 5 repositories are recorded.

-Save Output
+7. **Save Output**
    The CSV file is saved in the same directory where the script is located.